radiodee1/pi-llm/README.md

 - Collision checking does not work well.
 Do not use `--check`.
 - Cloud speech recognition, `--cloud_stt`, works well but is largely untested.
 You must install a json file on the host computer and provide a path to that file in the `GOOGLE_APPLICATION_CREDENTIALS` variable.
 This file is provided by Google when you set up your Google cloud account.
 You must also enable billing and 'Cloud Speech to Text'.
 Do not share this file or path with anyone.
 - Cloud speech generation is available from Google as well.
 To use this feature include the `--cloud_tts` flag.
-You must enable 'Cloud Text to Speech' on the Google site.
+You must enable 'Cloud Text to Speech' on the Google site and assure that billing is attached to your Google account and project.
 - Remember that background noise is allways a problem.
 The microphone will hang if there's too much background noise and the end of input text will not be detected.
 - If you leave the `OPENAI_MODEL` unset, the default will be used, which is "gpt-3.5-turbo".
 - You can choose a male or female voice using the `--voice` flag.